Philadelphia skyline

 with Charles Cao and Peter Iliev

-Journal of Banking and Finance 78, May 2017, p.
-42-57
+Journal of Banking and Finance, 78, May 2017, pp. 42–57

 Abstract: This paper documents that small-cap mutual funds allocate on average 27% of their portfolio to mid- and large-cap stocks.
 We find that larger and older small-cap funds are more likely to hold mid- and large-cap stocks, consistent with funds straying from their objective over time.
 Funds that invest heavily in mid- and large-cap stocks expose their investors to unanticipated risks but investors do not experience higher abnormal returns or performance persistence overall.
-These funds did outperform their peers by 3% annually in the most recent period between January 2003 and March 2010.

 Working papers